kchaviratrk/QMS/Docs/ProjectPlan.md

-# Plan de Proyecto QMS
+# Project Plan QMS

-_Este proyecto anteriormente se llamaba SAC._
+_This project was previously called SAC._

-Este documento detalla la planeación, hitos, responsables, riesgos y recursos del proyecto QMS.
+This document details the planning, milestones, responsible parties, risks, and resources for the QMS project.

-## Objetivo
+## Objective

-Describir el alcance, fases y recursos necesarios para el desarrollo del sistema QMS.
+Describe the scope, phases, and resources needed for the development of the QMS system.

-## Hitos y Fechas
+## Milestones and Dates

-- Kickoff: 3 de julio de 2025
+- Kickoff: July 3, 2025
-- Entrega de requerimientos: 15 de julio de 2025
+- Requirements delivery: July 15, 2025
-- Prototipo inicial: 15 de agosto de 2025
+- Initial prototype: August 15, 2025
-- MVP: 30 de septiembre de 2025
+- MVP: September 30, 2025

-## Responsables
+## Responsible Parties

-- Líder de proyecto: [Nombre]
+- Project leader: [Name]
-- Equipo de desarrollo: [Nombres]
+- Development team: [Names]
-- QA: [Nombre]
+- QA: [Name]

-## Riesgos
+## Risks

-- Cambios en requerimientos
+- Changes in requirements
-- Falta de recursos
+- Lack of resources
-- Retrasos en entregas
+- Delivery delays

-## Recursos
+## Resources

-- Infraestructura: Servidores, licencias
+- Infrastructure: Servers, licenses
-- Herramientas: VS Code, GitHub, Slack
+- Tools: VS Code, GitHub, Slack

-## Dependencias
+## Dependencies

-- Integración con sistemas existentes
+- Integration with existing systems
-- Disponibilidad de usuarios clave
+- Availability of key users